-Now, you are clear which is the best suitable course for you.
+Now, you are clear about which is the best suitable course for you.
 Both the courses have some pros and cons but we cannot neglect that both are highly recognized courses.
 So, instead of doing CA or ACCA, we suggest you pursue both CA and ACCA.
-Pursuing both the courses CA and ACCA can give you infinite career opportunities whether you want to practice as a CA in India or join some MNC handling the overseas clients.
+Pursuing both the courses CA and ACCA can give you infinite career opportunities whether you want to practice as a CA in India or join some MNC handling overseas clients.

-The fascinating part of doing both the courses is ACCA recognize the other qualifications which mean if you have completed your CA Final, you will be required to give only 4 papers in ACCA rather than 14 which means that after becoming a Chartered accountant you can complete 2.5 years ACCA course in just 6 months.
+The fascinating part of doing both the courses is that ACCA recognize the other qualifications which means if you have completed your CA Final, you will be required to give only 4 papers in ACCA rather than 14 which means that after becoming a Chartered accountant you can complete 2.5 years ACCA course in just 6 months.

 Conclusion – I hope this article helped the people who want to choose between CA and ACCA.
 Who is asking to advise which is a better course?
 So, now you could make a decision which is best suitable for you CA or ACCA or both.
 We can simply advise you, but the final decision will be yours so be careful while choosing a career option.
 Do good research and conclude to the best plan.